 Car manufacturers are well aware of the potential dangers of airbags and are constantly working to make them safer.
 Modern vehicles often come equipped with advanced or “smart” airbag systems.
 These systems use sophisticated sensors to gather information about the crash and the occupants.
 They can detect the severity of the impact, whether a passenger is wearing a seatbelt, and even the passenger’s weight and seating position.
 This data allows the airbag to deploy with varying levels of force.
 In a low-speed crash, for example, it might deploy with less pressure to minimize the risk of airbag-induced injury.
 These advancements in airbag deployment technology provide more tailored protection, but they don’t eliminate the need for you to maintain a safe distance.

-How to Create a Safe Distance in Your Car
+How to Sit Safely in Your Car

 Getting behind the wheel is such a routine part of our day that it’s easy to overlook the small adjustments that make a huge difference in our safety.
 Creating the right amount of space between you and the airbag isn’t just about comfort; it’s a critical step in preventing serious injuries if you’re ever in an automobile accident.
 The good news is that setting up your driver’s seat for optimal safety is straightforward.
 By focusing on your seat, steering wheel, and posture, you can ensure your car’s safety features work for you, not against you.

-Adjust Your Seat for Safety
+The Right Way to Adjust Your Seat

 The first step is to check the distance between your chest and the steering wheel.
 The National Highway Traffic Safety Administration (NHTSA) recommends keeping at least 10 inches between your breastbone and the center of the steering wheel, where the airbag is housed.
 An easy way to measure this is to sit all the way back in your seat and extend your arms straight out.
 Your wrists should rest on top of the steering wheel without you having to lean forward.
 If you have to stretch to reach, you’re too far.
 If your arms are bent significantly, you’re likely too close.
 This simple adjustment ensures the airbag has enough room to deploy safely.